cliffeby/DuckpinV001/README.md

        -        If 1, turn GPIO to HIGH
        -	If 0, turn GPIO to LOW
 #### _Find Standing Pins -  findPins()_
-   -	Create arrays of red colors for red mask.
+   -	Create arrays of red colors for  a red mask.
 The red bands on the pins vary in color and intensity due to location, age and lighting
    -	Create a numpy array for the RGB high and low values
    -	MS Paint worked well to pick the red RGB values from images in the video streams.
 Other than the red band, there is very little red in the pin image so the range can be very large.
 ![image](https://user-images.githubusercontent.com/1431998/46451126-bc058180-c762-11e8-8167-ce131c9106bd.png)